Friday, July 4, 2025

 I did not remember much during the procedure, but I felt groggy after.
 I later learned that the doctor had to administer Narcan to reverse the sedation because it took too long for me to come out of my narcotic high.

-The x-ray confirmed that my left shoulder went back to its socket.
-But the ED attending and the resident who assisted with the procedure both gave me teasing looks before they departed the room, with me still holding onto Liza’s hand.
+The x-ray confirmed that my left shoulder had returned to its normal position within the socket.
+However, the ED attending and the resident who assisted with the procedure both gave me teasing looks before they departed the room, with me still holding onto Liza’s hand.

 Liza turned to me and, with a confused look on her face, asked me, “Finn, you just blurted out when you were coming out from sedation that you like me.
 Is it true?”